PrinceAdelXX/Horiseon-Marketing-Codebase/README.md

-# Horiseon Marketing Codebase
+# Horiseon Services and Solutions

 ## Purpose

-Horiseon is a website that's intended for business owners to find the right clients for their business.
-It monopolises online opinion that clients/users have access to, and auto determines the brands that are feasible to their needs for success.
-The code is refactored by meeting standards in web accessability, by organizing them to follow the semantic structure of the HTML elements, utilisation of comments or section of the page
+Horiseon's a website that's intended for business owners to find the right clients.
+It monopolises online opinion,and and auto determines the brands that are feasible for the success of the clients.
+The code is refactored by meeting standards in web accessability, which is done by the consolidation  CSS attributes, and ensuring that they follow the semantic structure of the HTML classes/elements.
+Commenting is utilised before each section of the page, and section/section classes are created in lieu of divs.

-The website has three shortcuts:

-1. Search Engine Optimization

-2. Online Reputation Management

-3. Social Media Marketing
+### Changes Administered

+  The usage of semantic HTML tags such as header, nav, section, article, and footer.

+  Commented HTML and CSS sections for readability purposes

+  Alt text for images to help users who are using screen readers.

+  Using classes to ensure that the background color, and color  can be applied universally within the same article, and wouldn't lead to overriden, and repetitive CSS code.

-### GitHub Links and Screenshot
+#### GitHub Links and Screenshot

 The GitHub Repository URL is as follows:

 https://github.com/PrinceAdelXX/Horiseon-Marketing-Codebase

-The Deployment URL is:
+The Horiseon Website Deployment URL is:

 https://princeadelxx.github.io/Horiseon-Marketing-Codebase/